Get Free Solar Panel Quotes

 China controlled an even larger share of vape manufacturing until recently, with the city of Shenzhen once responsible for 90% of the world’s entire supply of disposable vapes.

-That means consumers can dispose of their vapes in household recycling centres or the shop they bought them from, but this is misunderstood by the 50% of vapers who throw them in the bin.
+Disposable vapes are classified as WEEE, meaning consumers can dispose of their vapes in household recycling centres or the shop they bought them from, but this is misunderstood by the 50% of vapers who throw them in the bin.

-Few if any disposable vape manufacturers make it clear that their products can be recycled, so it’s hard to lay the blame solely on consumers.
+Few, if any, disposable vape manufacturers make it clear that their products can be recycled, so it’s hard to lay the blame solely on consumers.
 Education needs to be better and companies should start by altering packaging with the right messaging.

-Elfbar, a leading manufacturer of disposable vapes, told BBC News that it recognises the rapid growth of the market has “environmental implications.”
+Elfbar, a leading manufacturer of disposable vapes, told BBC News that it recognises the rapid growth of the market has “environmental implications”.

 Elfbar added: “We are also placing great emphasis on the future design of our products so that they have a longer shelf life rather than just being single use.”